noonien/discord.py/docs/user/commands.md

 **duckkick**: &lt;enable|disable&gt; - If the bot has OP or half-op in the channel you can specify .duckkick enable|disable so that people are kicked for shooting or befriending a non-existent goose.
 Default is off.

-**duckmerge**: &lt;user1&gt; &lt;user2&gt; - Moves the duck scores from one nick to another nick.
-Accepts two nicks as input the first will have their duck scores removed the second will have the first score added.
-Warning this cannot be undone.

 **ducks**: &lt;nick&gt; - Prints a users duck stats.
 If no nick is input it will check the calling username.

 **duckstats**: - Prints duck statistics for the entire channel and totals for the network.